Augusta Browne: Career

 In addition to her musical works, Browne published two books;

 The Precious Stones of the Heavenly Foundations and Hamilton, the Young Artist (written about her younger brother after his death).
 She also wrote numerous essays, religious tracts, poetry, and short stories.
 Rather than writing on issues such as home or family life, she wrote on the subjects most important to her; music, literature, the fine arts and the Christian faith.
 As such, she joined a small band of women writers such as Margaret Fuller.

 One of Browne's most famous articles criticized the popular "minstrel music" of the mid-1800s, calling it "melodic trash."
 Though the opinion was controversial, her article was reprinted in several music journals.

+Personal life

 Browne met and married John Walter Benjamin Garrett, a portrait painter from North Carolina, in 1855.
 He died in 1858 and the couple had no surviving children.

 Browne died on January 11, 1882, and was buried in Green-Wood Cemetery, New York.

+Legacy

 The first full length biography of Browne, by Bonny H. Miller, was published in 2020 by University of Rochester Press.